 Be sure to read the three epigraphs that precede the narrative.
 These little gems are being used to help us focus on the key ideas in the novel.

 Have no anxiety about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God. –The Letter of Paul to the Philippians

-The first points out that God is close enough to us that we can talk to him and ask things of him.
-It also suggests that awareness of God’s presence alleviates our anxiety
+This first one emphasizes the nearness of God; he’s close enough we can talk to him and ask things of him.
+It also suggests that awareness of God’s presence alleviates our anxiety.

 The second epigraph: